HeardLibrary/workshops/R-Stats/ggplot+ggvis.md

   layer_smooths()
 ```

+N.B.
+If you receive an error `Error: unexpected SPECIAL in "%>%"`, it's probably caused by the way you cut and pasted this tutorial code.
+Try removing line breaks after the `%>%` and things should work fine.

 You may reasonably ask, why are there essentially three different ways of producing the same scatter plot?
 We'll answer that question as we move forward with our examples.

 ### ggivs for data exploration